With the hot summer heat already causing unpleasant temperatures across the globe, you’re likely on the hunt for an affordable air conditioning unit.

 - What is the size of the space you are cooling?
 Is it a single room or multiples rooms?

-It is common for both businesses as well as homes to have HVAC (heating ventilation and cooling) units installed that provide central air and heat.
+It is common for both businesses and homes to have HVAC (heating ventilation and cooling) units installed that provide central air and heat.

-While super effective, it is the most expensive option out there and several times the cost of a portable or window unit.
+While super effective, it is the most expensive option out there and several times the cost of a portable or window air conditioner.
+(See our central air vs window units page as an example).

 The HVAC systems are also more costly when it comes to energy.
 If you are trying to cool only a single room, these systems cannot do that.